-

 Knives Out

 Read more: Knives OutAlthough I mostly write spoiler analysis, due to the nature of these reviews, I won’t here, for the sheer pleasure everyone should have while watching this most enjoyable of cinematic experiences.
 An antidote, if you will, to the nasty landscapes it depicts, with extreme wit and a big heart.
-Go see it, this all-star murder…
+An all-star murder mystery about inheritance.…

 -